 Sydney Boutique Markets, Rouse Hill Town Centre

-Great dinning & cafe culture in Hills, Wolf & Co at Dural
+Great dinning & cafe culture in Hills, Wolfe & Co at Dural

 Bella Vista Farm Park, Bella Vista

 Sick of city life and want some nature in your life?
 Right throughout The Hills District are some stunning walks that take you into a whole new world.
 Living in The Hills means that you get to experience walks all over the region and it’s right there in your backyard.
 There’s the Cattai Creek in Castle Hill to Lake Parramatta.
 Bidjigal Reserve to the Cumberland State Forest and so many more, inspiring walks in varying lengths and degrees of difficulty for anyone to go and explore.

 About North West Rail Link

 The North West Rail Link (NWRL) is a proposed railway link/line which would connect Epping, The Hills Centre and Rouse Hill.
 In June 2015 it was renamed as the Sydney Metro Northwest to cover the original NWRL and the existing Epping to Chatswood line.
 The project which was originally proposed in November 1998 started construction in 2014 and expected to be finished by the first half of 2019.

 The $8.3 billion project is Australia’s largest public transport infrastructure project and will be the first fully-automated rapid transit rail system in Australia.
 It will deliver eight new railway stations and 4,000 commuter car parking spaces to Sydney’s growing North West.